 It takes time for your brain to recover from the effects of a drug like Adderall.
 Aside from the physical effects of the drug, you will also experience an emotional upheaval that will need to be addressed and balanced.
 Support groups, individual and group therapy, and family therapy are all vital tools in the rehabilitation process.

-Here at Michael’s House, we want you to find freedom like Olivia did.
-Our highly trained and educated staff members are intent on healing your mind, body and spirit in a comprehensive and compassionate environment.
-Call us today to start moving forward today.
+Here at Michael’s House, our highly trained and educated staff members are intent on healing your mind, body, and spirit in a comprehensive and compassionate environment.
+Call us today at 760-548-4032 to start moving forward.

 1 Holland, Kimberly.
 “ADHD by the Numbers: Facts, Statistics, and You.”
 Healthline.
 4 September 2014.